-Board (or Finance Committee) Agreed-Upon Procedure Results Managements' Response 2 Obtain and inspect the board/finance committee minutes for the fiscal period, as well as the board's enabling legislation, charter, bylaws, or equivalent document in effect during the fiscal period, and: Board and committee minutes were reviewed for the fiscal period.
-The results did not include findings or criticisms. a) Observe that the board/finance committee met with a quorum at least monthly, or on a frequency in accordance with the board's enabling legislation, charter, bylaws, or other equivalent document.
-The committee met with a quorum monthly.
-The results did not include findings or criticisms. b) For those entities reporting on the governmental accounting model, observe that the minutes referenced or included monthly budget-to-actual comparisons on the general fund and major special revenue funds, as well as monthly financial statements (or budget-to-actual comparisons, if budgeted) for major proprietary funds.
+Board (or Finance Committee) Agreed-Upon Procedure Results Mar nagei nent s' Respo nse 2 Obtain and inspect the board/finance committee minutes for the fiscal period, as well as the board's enabling legislation, charter, bylaws, or equivalent document in effect during the fiscal period, and: Board minutes were reviewed for the fiscal period.
+The results criticisms. did not include findings or a) Observe that the board/finance committee met with a quorum at least monthly, or on a frequency in accordance with the board's enabling legislation, charter, bylaws, or other equivalent document.
+The board met with a quorum monthly.
+The results criticisms. did not include findings or b) For those entities reporting on the governmental accounting model, observe that the minutes referenced or included monthly budget-to-actual comparisons on the general fund and major special revenue funds, as well as monthly financial statements (or budget-to-actual comparisons, if budgeted) for major proprietary funds.
 Alternately, for those entities reporting on the non-profit accounting model, observe that the minutes referenced or included financial activity relating to public funds if those public funds comprised more than 10% of the entity's collections during the fiscal period.
-Budget-to-Actual comparisons are included as part of the Board's monthly meetings.
-The results did not include findings or criticisms.
+Budget-to-actual comparisons are included as part of the Board's monthly meetings.
+The results criticisms. did not include findings or c) For governmental entities, obtain the prior year audit report and observe the unrestricted fund balance in the general fund.
+If the general fund had a negative ending unrestricted fund balance in the prior year audit report, observe that the minutes for at least one meeting during the fiscal The Town had a positive fund balance in the previous year's audit report.
+The results criticisms. did not include findings or